elixir-europe/rdmkit/pages/contribute/github_way.md

 3. We use markdown.
 To learn how to create paragraphs, headings, format text, add links and images and much more, follow our [markdown cheat sheet](https://rdmkit.elixir-europe.org/markdown_cheat_sheet).
 4. Our pages contain metadata.
 Read more about them in our [page metadata guide](page_metadata).

+{: .tip }
-{% include callout.html type="tip" content="For more information on writing and formatting, visit [GitHub’s documentation](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github)." %}
+> For more information on writing and formatting, visit [GitHub's documentation](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github).

 ## Start editing {#start-editing}
+{: .important }
-{% include callout.html type="important" content="Only move to the following steps if you and the editors have agreed on your plans and you have read the guides.
+> Only move to the following steps if you and the editors have agreed on your plans and you have read the guides.
-" %}

 1. Find where to edit on GitHub
     * If you want to contribute to an existing page, go to the page on the site and click the “Edit me” pencil icon <i class="fa-solid fa-pencil text-primary"></i> next to the page title